yjpictures/license-mate/README.md

 4. Run `docker compose up` in your server to pull the image and run it into a container.

 *Simple as that!
-Flask License Manager server should now be running on your `port 80`.*
+License Mate server should now be running on your `port 80`.*

 ## Method 2: Self-hosted server and MongoDB